CoralineAda/lftm/README.md

 A low-friction task management system.
 Like a productivity app, without the app.

 ## Background
 I have tried every GTD approach and productivity tool under the sun.
 Without fail they fall into two camps: not enough organization, or far too much organization.
-I finally developed a system that works well for me, is low-friction, and keeps me organized (even though by nature I am a very disorganized person.)
+I finally developed a system that works well for me, is low-friction, and keeps me organized.

 The system has several benefits:
   * Answers the question of 'what do I do next?', which is the ultimate productivity killer.